-The implementation is also linked to elements of the national Digital-agenda-implementation.
+The implementation is also linked to elements of the general digitization policy and infrastructure - constituting the Digital-agenda-implementation.

 At national level there is a close follow up of the different stakeholders.
 Stakeholders are active, delivering according to the Inspire technical requirements where these corresponds the national needs, e.g. sharing data openly and establishing metadata, view services and download services.
 There is relatively low interest in implementing Inspire harmonized data.